-.
 In fiction, when it comes to almost everything that comes in multiples, there's an inverse relationship between quantity and quality.
 The more there is of something, the lower the quality of those individual things and vice versa.

 At times quantity and quality are used as the basis for An Aesop.
 Most aesops take the side of quality, saying that it's best to put effort into the individual creations.